EnriqueKhai/Kevlar2/README.md

 Before we begin, let's address the elephant in the room: why "Kevlar2"?
-The hope is that we can help you *bulletproof* your code by helping you automate regressiont tests!
+The hope is that we can help you *bulletproof* your code by helping you automate regression tests!

 Also, Kevlar2 is the next iteration of the original [Kevlar](https://github.com/EnriqueKhai/Kevlar) project, a system I had developed for the purpose of